 - If you are on 7.3.x upgrade to the latest 7.3.x maintenance release.

-- Support recommends that you thoroughly vet and test 7.3.x and 7.2.x in a lab environment prior to deploying the release into production.
+- Support recommends that you thoroughly vet and test 7.3 in a lab environment prior to deploying the release into production.
 This is recommended due to major feature changes in this release.

 Contact Support for more information about the current LTR, STDR, and Feature releases.